 Family members can include domestic partners, grandparents, aunts, and uncles.

-Can I do volunteer assessment hours for another family?
+Can I do volunteer hours for another family?

 Yes, hours may be worked to help fill required work hours for another family, but they must

 declare that family prior to working those hours.
 However, active members of CYHA or CFSC